opencord/docs/prereqs/hardware.md

 Sufficient to modify/develop basic software components, and deploy locally in a lab.

-* 1x x86 server (maybe with a 10G interface if need to support VNFs)
+* 1x x86 server (maybe with a 10G interface if needed to support VNFs)
 * 1x fabric switch (10G)
 * 1 DAC cables (if need to support VNFs)
 * Ethernet copper cables as needed